mjenior/riptide/README.md

 Reactions pruned to 291 from 1129 (74.22% change)
 Metabolites pruned to 289 from 1134 (74.51% change)
-Flux through the objective DECREASED to ~76.48 from ~89.77 (14.8% change) Solution space volume DECREASED to ~1785.89 from ~8460.51 (78.89% change)
+Flux through the objective DECREASED to ~76.48 from ~89.77 (14.8% change)

-RIPTiDe completed in 1 minutes and 13 seconds
+RIPTiDe completed in 10 seconds

 ```